lnp2pBot/bot/CONTRIBUTING.md

 All @lnp2pbot contributors submit changes via pull requests.
 The workflow is as follows:

  - Fork the repository
- - Create a topic branch from the `master` branch
+ - Create a topic branch from the `main` branch
  - Commit patches
  - Squash redundant or unnecessary commits
  - Submit a pull request from your topic branch back to the `main` branch of the main repository